Stop database

 # docker compose start (or: podman compose start)

-The ords-config folder in the root directory contains ORDS configuration files.
-Modify these files and restart the ORDS container to apply changes:
+The ords-config folder in the root directory contains the configuration files of ORDS.
+Change these files.
+Then restart the ORDS container:

 Terminal window